 The wading pools that dot Minneapolis parks are the perfect place for toddlers and kids who have not yet learned to swim but love to make a good splash.
 Many of them are no-frills with a standard depth of about 18″ but a few have been updated with fun spray features and zero-depth entry.
 All are located adjacent to a playground, rest rooms and space to spread out with a picnic.
-2023 Daily Hours are 10am-7pm (as opposed to the usual 9pm closing, due to staff shortages).
+Daily Hours are 10am-9pm.

 Table of Contents

-The following parks are not adjacent to schools, so they are historically open Memorial Day Weekend through Labor Day, with the option of remaining open if we are experiencing a hotter than usual late summer.
-Click on the links to read our park descriptions:
+The following parks are not adjacent to schools, so they are historically open Memorial Day Weekend through Labor Day with the option of remaining open if we are experiencing a hotter than usual late summer.
+Follow the links to read our park descriptions:

 Audubon Park